-The current organisers recognise that for most conservators today the opportunities to conserve or restore high-profile objects such as the Portland Vase are rare.
+The Nigel Williams Prize Judges recognise that for most conservators today the opportunities to conserve high-profile objects such as the Portland Vase are rare.
 Thus, in acknowledgment of another important aspect of Nigel’s work, the Prize is awarded as much in a spirit of encouragement as in that of healthy competition, recognising the value of consistent and day-to-day professional practice.
 Nigel himself was a great encourager, sharing his knowledge over the years by teaching evening classes, giving lectures and through his book on Porcelain Repair and Restoration.

-- Please direct queries to the Prize coordinator Miriam Orsini and/or refer to the Information Pack below.
+Please direct queries to the Prize coordinator Miriam Orsini at [email protected] and/or refer to the Information Pack below.

 To submit a project for the prize, applicants must send a digital copy of each of the following:

 We are looking forward to receiving your applications!